-By default, when compiled (File > Compile), this project will generate a plain text file in “twee” format, a flat-file Markdown-like format for gamebooks that is also used by the graphical gamebook editor Twine.
-The “twee” file can be compiled into an HTML gamebook using an additional converter program such as Twee2 (http://twee2.danq.me) or Tweego (https://www.motoslave.net/tweego/); the instructions below include installation of Twee2.
+By default, when compiled (File > Compile), this project can generate a plain text file in “twee” format, a flat-file Markdown-like format for gamebooks that is also used by the graphical gamebook editor Twine.
+Optionally, the template can also compile the “twee” file into an HTML gamebook using an additional compiler program such as Twee2 (http://twee2.danq.me) or Tweego (https://www.motoslave.net/tweego/); the instructions below include installation and use of these compilers.

-You can also import an existing Twine or twee file into Scrivener (following the Import/Export directions below) and it will be separated into scenes for you.
+You can also import an existing Twine or twee file into Scrivener by following the Import/Export directions below, and it will be separated into scenes for you automatically.

 Install the Scree template: Unzip the appropriate Scree archive for your version of Scrivener.
 This template is for Scrivener 3.
 (For any Scrivener 2, or for Scrivener 1 on Windows, use the Scrivener 2 version of Scree.)
 To install the template file, Scree.scrivtemplate, open the Project Templates window, either by just opening Scrivener, or, if it doesn't appear then, by choosing File > New Project from the Scrivener menus.
-Click on the category you want to put the template under--e.g., Fiction.
-In the Options dropdown at the bottom right of the Project Templates window, click Import Templates...
-Then browse to and open the template file in the file dialog.
-Then you can create a new project using the Scree template.
+In the Options dropdown at the bottom right of the Project Templates window, click Import Templates…, then browse to and open the template file in the file dialog.
+After that, you can create a new project using the Scree template.

-- If your system is not running Ruby 2.0, follow the instructions below to install that first following the instructions here: http://mcdemarco.net/tools/scree/rubyHelp.html
+- If your system is not running Ruby 2.0, install that first following the instructions here: http://mcdemarco.net/tools/scree/rubyHelp.html

 - Open a command prompt or terminal and type: gem install twee2